Mary Kinder: Association with Pierpont and Dillinger Gang

 Mary accompanied Harry Pierpont during his subsequent flight from authorities.
 Pierpont was known to have a volatile temper and Mary was one of the few people that could make "the trigger man keep his cool".
 She accompanied Pierpont, along with John Dillinger, Billie Frechette, Russell Clark, Opal Long, and Charlie Makley to Tucson, Arizona in January 1934.
-The gang was attempting to lay low after a robbery in Chicago in which gang member John Hamilton was wounded.
+The gang was attempting to lie low after a robbery in Chicago in which gang member John Hamilton was wounded.
 On January 22, 1934, a fire broke out at the Hotel Congress, where Makley and Clark were staying.
 They paid firemen $20 to retrieve their bags, which were loaded with weapons.
 The firemen were suspicious, as that was a large amount of money at the time and the bags were heavy.
 They subsequently saw Clark and Makley's pictures in a true detective magazine and alerted the police.
 The Tucson police pulled Pierpont and Kinder over and told Pierpont he had to accompany them to the police station to register his car, as it was a law that all cars had to be registered in Tucson.
 Pierpont inexplicably willingly followed them back to the station where they were then arrested.
 Kinder was held in jail but eventually allowed to post bond.
 Pierpont was sent back to the Michigan City Indiana prison he escaped from.
 Then they transferred to Lima Ohio to stand trial for the murder of sheriff Jess Sarber.
 The sheriff had been killed during the gangs break out of John Dillinger from the Allen County Jail on October 12, 1933.
 Pierpont was sentenced to die in the electric chair.
 Kinder did shows and interviews to raise money for his appeal, including participating in a carnival show.
 She attempted to shield Pierpont and downplayed his role in criminal activities.
 Pierpont and Makley attempted to escape from death row September 22, 1934.
 Makley was killed in the attempt and Pierpont was severely wounded.
 He was kept alive long enough to execute him and the date of his execution was changed so they could execute him before he succumbed to his injuries.
 He was carried to the electric chair, and was executed October 17, 1934.